-Baptista et al. (2021), in a multicenter prospective study, assessed the effectiveness of daytime neuromuscular electrical training (NMES) of tongue muscles in 125 adults with primary snoring and mild OSA.
-The participants had a complaint of snoring and an AHI less than 15 (no more than mild OSA) and 50 participants had an AHI of less than 5 and were considered primary snorers.
+Baptista et al. (2021) performed a multicenter prospective study to assess the effectiveness of daytime neuromuscular electrical training (NMES) of tongue muscles in 125 adults with primary snoring and mild OSA.
+The participants had a complaint of snoring and an AHI less than 15 (no more than mild OSA).
 Only 1 participant withdrew due to inability to tolerate the treatment (gag reflex), and 115 participants (73 male; 42 female) completed the trial (92%) with an average mean age of 46 years.
 Of the 115 snorers, 50 patients were Primary Snorers (AHI<5) and 65 had Mild OSA (AHI 5-15).

-- Patients were eligible if they were 18 or older, had a live-in partner who could record snoring, had a history of at least 6 months of habitual snoring on more than 5 days per week, and had an AHI less than 15 according to the Watch-PAT 200 device. - Patients were excluded if they had a BMI of more than 35 kg/m2, symptomatic nasal pathology, tonsil hypertrophy (tonsil size of grade 3 or greater), tongue or lip piercing, pacemaker or implanted medical electrical devices, previous snoring surgery, relevant facial skeletal abnormalities, or significant oral disease/conditions.
+- Patients were eligible if they were 18 or older, had a live-in partner who could record snoring, had a history of at least 6 months of habitual snoring on more than 5 days per week, and had an AHI less than 15 according to the Watch-PAT 200 device. - Patients were excluded if they had a BMI of more than 35 kg/m, symptomatic nasal pathology, tonsil hypertrophy (tonsil size of grade 3 or greater), tongue or lip piercing, pacemaker or implanted medical electrical devices. previous snoring surgery, relevant facial skeletal abnormalities, or significant oral disease/conditions.
 The livein partner was instructed to rate their partner's snoring using the Visual Analogue Scale (VAS) for two weeks prior to the trial.

 At the conclusion of the two-week period, both the partner and participant completed sleep quality questionnaires, including the Pittsburgh Sleep Quality Index (PSQI) and Epworth Sleepiness Scale (ESS).
 Each participant was given the eXciteOSA device and instructions on how to utilize it at the start of the trial.
 Participants were instructed to utilize the device for 20 minutes once each day for a total of 6 weeks, recording daily assessments of any side effects or adverse occurrences.
 The smartphone application was used to remotely validate patient adherence to the therapy.
-The mean reduction in the proportion of time with moderate or greater snoring decreased from 30.41% to 17.87% (41% reduction).
+The mean reduction In the proportion of time with moderate or greater snoring decreased from 30.41% to 17.87% (41% reduction).
 Bed-partner-reported snoring decreased from 6.1 to 3.7 (39% reduction).
-ESS improved from 8.4 to
+ESS improved from 8.4 to 5.8 and the PSQI improved for both the participants (7.16 to 5.75) and bed partners (6.87 to 5.94).
+While the mean AHI decreased statistically significantly from 6.85 to 5.03, the improvement was not clinically significant.
+Subjective measures such partner reported VAS, ESS, and PSQI improved from baseline to study conclusion.